novvember/amazfit-watchfaces/README.md

-# Watchfaces for Amazfit Smart Watches
+# Watchfaces for Amazfit Smart Watch

 Different watchfaces I developed for my Amazfit GTR Mini (416x416 px).
+Some watchfaces are developed to be adaptive so the code can run on all devices with round screen (see detailes below).

 ## Development